Prithvish04/prithvish04.github.io/_pages/about.md

 <br><br>
 During this period, I contributed to research and authored papers on SENeCA, SENSIM, and SENMap, which bolstered my confidence in pursuing Research & Development roles in the industry.
 I am excited to apply my skills and experiences to innovative research projects involving scaling up systems, modeling systems, neuromorphic systems, data-driven systems, high-performance computing, reconfigurable computing, distributed systems, real-time systems, machine learning, analytics, deep learning, and more.
 <br><br>
 My recent research interests would oscillate from neurmorphic to quromorphic, AC transformers to transformer models, registers to memristers, computer networks to neural networks, route oscillations to LC oscillations, wireshark to kernelshark, synchronisation to optimization, markov chains to fourier series, game theory to queueing theory, reinforcement learning to meta learning. gausian to baysian, Jacobian to Hessian, stochasticity to synaptic time dependent plasticity ... anything that makes me curious.
-I strongly belive in
-Quoting Nikola Tesla "If you want to find the secrets of the universe, think in terms of energy, frequency and vibration."

 <!--
 <br>